ashish744737/import-export/README.md

 8. Project is ready to run. use link : http://localhost:8000/import-export   <br>

-*note : How to install packages has been described in "users_guide.xlxs" file which is in project.
+*note : How to install packages has been described in "users_guide.xlxs" file which is in project.<hr>
+Ashish Avinash Pasekar <br>
+Email : ashish.pasekar@gmail.com